Herbal bath

 This section has been translated automatically.

-Naturopathic procedure that is usually used in the context of Kneipp therapy for warm (partial) baths.
-In earlier times, about a handful of herbs or an aqueous extract from this quantity was boiled in the bath and then added to the bath.
+Naturopathic procedure that is usually used as part of Kneipp therapy for warm (partial) baths.
+In earlier times, a handful of herbs or an aqueous extract was boiled in the bath and then added to the bath.

-In both cases tanning agents are dissolved, which discolour the surface of the enamel and plexiglass tubs.
-As tanning agents are not absorbed and only contribute to the effect in case of skin diseases (e.g. atopic eczema), total extracts are rarely used as herbal bath additives today.
-In contrast, essential oils and methyl salicylate are excellently absorbed.
+In both cases, tanning agents are dissolved which discolor the surface of the enamel and Plexiglas tubs.
+As tannins are not absorbed and only have an effect on skin diseases (e.g. atopic eczema), total extracts are rarely used today as herbal bath additives.
+Essential oils and methyl salicylate, on the other hand, are excellently absorbed.

 Effects